Skip to main content

 Port Melbourne’s Ciao Cielo is the kind of spot that makes you want to settle in and stay a while.
 Set inside a 165-year-old courthouse, it’s a lesson in old-world charm meets contemporary Italian.
 Think towering ceilings, original stone walls, a crackling judge’s fireplace, and deep blue banquettes lining the dining room.
 Out back, the garden keeps things a little looser with a covered, heated courtyard and a custom-built woodfired oven turning out Neapolitan-style pizzas.

-Co-owner and head chef Bryan Nelson (A La Grecque, Stokehouse) gives a modern spin to Nonna Maria’s northern Italian recipes.
-Highlights include:
+Co-owner and head chef Bryan Nelson (A La Grecque, Stokehouse) gives a modern spin to Nonna Maria’s northern Italian recipes, blending technique with nostalgia.

 • Shark Bay scallop baked in-shell with garlic, herb crust and guanciale